The Ultimate in Factory and Manufacturing Flexibility

 35 years of electrophotographic experience at Kodak

-At Kodak part of the the Chemical Development group that developed toner and developer technology and then moved into an expanding electrophotographic systems development role
+At Kodak part of the Chemical Development group that developed toner and developer technology and then moved into an expanding electrophotographic systems development role

 Responsible for several major materials projects, such as an in-house dip coated photoconductor and EP integration of oil-less fused toner made by an evaporative limited coalescence process

 Holds a Bachelor of Science degree in Engineering Physics from the University of Maine at Orono.

 Board of Directors